paion-data/astraios/docs/docs/elide/data-model.md

 Model Identifiers
 -----------------

-Every model in Astraios must have an ID.
-This is a requirement of both the JSON-API specification and Astraios's GraphQL API.
+Every model in Elide must have an ID.
+This is a requirement of both the JSON-API specification and Elide's GraphQL API.
 Identifiers can be assigned by the persistence layer automatically or the client.
-Astraios must know two things:
+Elide must know two things:

 1. What field is the ID of the model.
 This is determined by the `@Id` or `@EmbeddedId` annotation.
 2. Whether the persistence layer is assigning the ID or not.
 This is determined by the presence or absence of the `@GeneratedValue` annotation.

-Identifier fields in Astraios are typically integers, longs, strings, or UUIDs.
+Identifier fields in Elide are typically integers, longs, strings, or UUIDs.
 It is also possible to have composite/compound ID fields composed of multiple fields.
 For example, the following identifier type includes three fields that together create a primary key: